 Hemkund Sahib is at the altitude of 4,633 meters which is a famous Sikh pilgrimage.
 It is 10 km from Ghangharia.
 Ponies and porters are available for them who can not trek.

+Kumayun is famous for its natural beauty and attracts tourists from different parts of India.
+One can see different peaks and ranges of Himalayas from many destinations of Kumayun.
 Mayavati and Almorah were the places I planned to go with my father many years ago.
-My father traveled Mayavati, Almora, Ranikhet, Kaushani, Nainital etc twice with my mother but unfortunately I could not go then.
-I planned my trip in 2017 March.
-I preferred Lalkuan express than Kathgodam because it takes less time though it is a weekly train.
+My father traveled Mayavati, Almora, Ranikhet, Kaushani, Nainital etc twice with my mother but unfortunately I could not join them.
+It was a long desired trip that I planned in 2017 March.
+I preferred Lalkuan Express than Kathgodam Express because it took less time though it was a weekly train.

 I reached Kanakchauri from Rudraprayag by bus in the month of April 2018.
 There were very few hotels in Kanakchauri.
 I stayed in Mayadeep Holiday Home.
 There was no other tourist at Kanakchauri then.
 I talked to the attendant of the hotel.
 He arranged a local guide for me who was a boy of 18 years, and had just appeared in the State Board Higher Secondary exam then.
 For watching sunrise from Karthikswami temple we started at 4 o’clock in the morning.